 Punitive damages are meant to punish a defendant for the outrageous behavior that led to the victim’s death.
 The plaintiff would have to establish facts showing that the conduct of the defendant was beyond negligent, but was reckless without justification, indicating that the person acted indifferently or intentionally in a way that produced harm.

-Contact The Berkowitz Law Firm LLC to Discuss Your Wrongful Death Case
+Contact Our Knowledgeable Lawyers to Discuss Your Wrongful Death Case

 If an insurance adjuster or attorney has contacted you about the death of your loved one, you should avoid speaking to them before talking to an experienced wrongful death attorney.
 You may unknowingly say things that could impact your case, and negotiating a settlement without legal representation could result in a substantial loss in compensation.
 In Connecticut, with rare exception a wrongful death lawsuit must be filed within two years of the date of the decedent’s death.

-If you believe that your loved one died due to preventable causes, contact the Connecticut wrongful death lawyers at The Berkowitz Law Firm LLC for qualified, aggressive, and experienced representation in your case.
-For more information, or to schedule a free consultation with a Connecticut wrongful death attorney, contact us today.
+If you believe that your loved one died due to preventable causes, contact our Connecticut wrongful death lawyers for qualified, aggressive, and experienced representation in your case.
+For more information, or to schedule a free consultation with a Connecticut wrongful death lawyer, contact us today.
 Our offices in Danbury, Bridgeport, and Stamford handle wrongful death cases from across the state.
 Call us at (866) 479-7909 or send us an e-mail through our contact us page.